 Here’s my Borneo Travel fail story.
 When you go to less traveled countries, you’re bound to have some nightmare transportation stories.
 This one was for the Niah Caves.

-Imagine sitting on a 5-hour bus ride to see an attraction, only to find out upon arrival that they’re are closed due to flooding.
+Imagine this day.
+You sit on a 5-hour bus ride to see an attraction.
+Upon arrival you find out it’s are closed due to flooding.
 And has been for a few days.
-They suggested I “try back in a week or so.”
-Ahhh!
+With no notice.